 Absentee voting is available and no excuse is required.
-The last day to request an absentee ballot is 10 days before the election (October 24, 2020).
+The last day to request an absentee ballot is 10 days before the election.
 You can return your absentee ballot request form through mail, in person at your local elections office, or online (if you have a valid Alaska driver’s license or state ID card).
 Voted ballots must be postmarked by Election Day in order to be counted.
 You can sign up to track your absentee ballot on your Division of Elections website.
-Absentee ballots begin being counted on November 10th.

 If you are unable to vote in Alaska on Election Day, you can vote absentee:

 - In person (available 15 days before an election)

 - By mail (deadline for applying is 10 days before an election)

 - By fax (available 15 days before an election)

 - Online (available 15 days before an election)